|Home Biography Inviting Bruce Contact Articles Reviews Links|

 In 1980 he became General Secretary of the British Campaign for Nuclear Disarmament.
 He took a leading part as spokesperson on radio and tv for disarmament and peace throughout the Cold War years of the 1980s.
 At the time of his leadership the Campaign grew from 2,000 to 100,000 national members and from about 30 active local groups to nearly 1000.
 As part of this work he visited the USSR, Japan, Australia, New Zealand, the US and many other countries.
 In 1982 he organised a large party to lobby in New York the UN Second Special Session on Disarmament.

 In 1988 he undertook a peace walk of 1000 miles from Warsaw to Brussels (NATO) calling for a united peaceful nuclear-free Europe.
 Actively involved throughout the 1980s in the European Nuclear Disarmament Campaign.

 From 1985-1992 he succeeded the late Sean MacBride as President of the International Peace Bureau.
 Membership consistently increased and the campaign to declare nuclear weapons (possession and use) illegal was promoted.
-An active supporter of the World Court Project which has been so successful in getting the issue of nuclear illegality to the International Court in The Hague, and winning the 1996 Advisory Opinion affirming the illegality of nuclear weapons.
+Bruce Kent was an active supporter of the World Court Project, which was successful in getting the nuclear issue to the International Court in The Hague, and winning the 1996 Advisory Opinion affirming the illegality of nuclear weapons.